 We have decided not to use the edX discussion board for this course, as the structure there makes it difficult to host meaningful dialogue amongst participants (and with the course team).
-We are currently developing a new discussion feature that we will integrate into 0x in mid-2017.
-For now, we encourage you to post questions, comments, and ideas to the u.lab Facebook page, or on Twitter using the hashtag #ulab.
+We encourage you to post questions, comments, and ideas to the u.lab Facebook page, or on Twitter using the hashtag #ulab.